TheRoddyWMS/Roddy/README.md

 # Changelist

+* Version update to 2.3.97b

+Beta release.
+- Working version of new runtime class location implementation.

+- Add new printruntimeconfig modes.
+There are be the two additional modes --showsourcenetries : shows values with their file.
+    --extendedlist      : as an addition to showsourceentries, shows the full list of values including their predecessors.
+- API version checks (Java, Groovy, Roddy, Plugins)
+- Unified portable IntelliJ Idea configs
+- Improved logging in ProjectFactory
+- Metadata table support
+- Colored output

+* Version update to 2.2.112

+What is Roddy and what is it not?
+- It is not a workflow.
+- It is workflow development framework and you can develop, run and bundle your workflows with it.
+- Roddy is designed to be as independent from the runtime environment as possible.
+But keep in mind, that this might not be the case for workflows.

+Roddy has been tested and successfully used in a docker container together with Sun Grid Engine.

+* Version update

 - Change the behaviour of file access rights setting:

     - Only output one error message instead of many